mithras666/KratosAI/README.md

 ## Usage

-To use BingAgent, follow these steps:
+To use KratosAI, follow these steps:

 - Select an agent from the sidebar and enter user inputs
 - Click on the continue button to choose another agent and continue the conversation